istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

-In an ordinary Istio installation where the `istiod` service is running locally on the cluster (i.e., a {{< gloss >}}primary cluster{{< /gloss >}}), the command is implemented by simply finding all of the running `istiod` pods, calling each one in turn, and then aggregating the result before returning to the user.
+In an ordinary Istio installation where the `istiod` service is running locally on the cluster (i.e., a {{< gloss >}}primary cluster{{< /gloss >}}), the command is implemented by simply finding all of the running `istiod` pods, calling each one in turn, and then aggregating the result before returning it to the user.

 {{< image width="75%"
     link="istioctl-primary-cluster.svg"